Written Exams (Part I, Part II, TMOD, CPDO, and ACMO)

-The item writers, examination committee members, and staff of the National Board devote a considerable amount of time to ensure that the examination items are written in a clear, direct, and straightforward manner, such that being "test-wise" is not an advantage and having "too much knowledge" is not a disadvantage.
-This web site is designed to help candidates prepare for the examinations without the preoccupation of "psyching out" the test.
-Nonetheless, there are certain mechanics of test taking that should be utilized by all candidates.
+The item writers, case authors, examination committee members, and staff of the National Board devote a considerable amount of time to ensure that the examination items are written in a clear, direct, and straightforward manner, such that being "test-wise" is not an advantage and having "too much knowledge" is not a disadvantage.
+This website is designed to help candidates prepare for the examinations without the preoccupation of "psyching out" the test.
+Nonetheless, there are certain strategies of test taking that should be utilized by all candidates.

 Part III - Clinical Skills